All Posts Digital Due Diligence: What Prospects and Referrals Really See When They Research Your Firm

 The best firms make contact information visible everywhere, offer multiple ways to connect (phone, email, scheduling links, even chat–yes, even on B2B law firm sites), and set clear expectations about response times.
 They understand that by this phase, prospects are comparing convenience as much as competence.
 The worst firms hide behind generic forms, buried contact pages, and radio silence after form submissions, then wonder why qualified prospects ghost them for firms that simply make it easier to start a conversation.

-What Your Prospects Actually Experience (Spoiler Alert: It’s Often Painful)
+What Your Prospects Actually Experience When Doing Their Digital Due Diligence (Spoiler Alert: It’s Often Painful)

 The Mobile Meltdown